-The Company uses hedge agreements to mitigate the volatility of diesel fuel prices and related fuel surcharges.
+The Company uses hedge agreements to mitigate the volatility of diesel fuel prices.
 The hedge agreements are designed to add stability to product costs, enabling the Company to make pricing decisions and lessen the economic impact of abrupt changes in prices over the term of the contract.
 However, in periods of declining fuel prices, the hedge agreements can have the effect of locking the Company in at above-market prices.